 Phonics is all about sounds.
 There are 44 sounds in the English language, which we put together to form words.
 Some sounds are represented by 1 letter, like ‘t’ and some by two or more, like ‘ck’ in duck.
 Children are taught these sounds and how to match them to letters.

-Phonics is the building blocks of reading and writing and equips children with the skills needed to become independent readers and writers.
+Phonics is the building block of reading and writing and equips children with the skills needed to become independent readers and writers.

 We implement a structured approach to the teaching of phonics which begins on entry to the Nursery and continues throughout the school, incorporating spelling strategies and rules.
-There are two elements of teaching phonics, segmenting which supports writing and blending, which supports reading.
+There are two elements of teaching phonics; segmenting and blending which are taught in parallel.
 Throughout the teaching of phonics, children are also introduced to tricky words, words which do not follow the conventions taught, like ‘the’ and ‘said’.

 .In Nursery, children are introduced to initial letter sounds using stories, actions and puppets.